USD ($)

 «IP Addressing and Subnetting : Configure ...

-IPv4 means Internet protocol version 4.
-Internet Protocol is used to transfer data packets across a network.
-An IPv4 header is a component of IP protocol that facilitates smooth data transfer over the internet.
+The IPv4 Protocol is used to transfer data packets across a network.
+The IPv4 header is a component of the Internet Protocol that facilitates smooth data transfer over the Internet.

-To further deepen your knowledge about IPv4 or IPv6 header, you can check our networking courses online, where we have covered multiple protocols and technologies.
+To further deepen your knowledge about IP headers, you can check our networking courses online, where we have covered multiple protocols and technologies.

-An IPv4 header has a fixed structure with 13 fields: Version, IHL (Internet Header Length), Type of Service, Total Length, Identification, Flags, Fragment Offset, Time to Live, Protocol, Header Checksum, Source Address, Destination Address, Options.
+The header of IPv4 has a fixed structure with 13 fields: Version, IHL (Internet Header Length), Type of Service, Total Length, Identification, Flags, Fragment Offset, Time to Live, Protocol, Header Checksum, Source Address, Destination Address, and Options.

 Cisco CCNA Certification Training CourseEnter the field of networking by preparing for CCNA certification.Explore course